vdaburon/JUnitReportKpiJMeterReportCsv/README.md

 # Generating JUnit Report based on custom Key Performance Indicators (KPIs) applied to the JMeter Report CSV file

-This tool read KPI declarations in a file and apply the KPI assertion on a JMeter Report CSV file and generates a result file in JUnit XML format.
+This tool read KPI declarations in a file and apply the KPI assertion on a JMeter Report CSV file and generates a result file in JUnit XML format and others formats Html, Json and Csv.

 JMeter Report CSV file is created with Listener :
 - Summary Report, documentation at [Summary Report](https://jmeter.apache.org/usermanual/component_reference.html#Summary_Report)